FlavioAmurrioCS/direct-deps/README.md

  - typedfzf
  - typer

-(comma-cli)
-[flavio@Mac ~/dev/github.com/FlavioAmurrioCS/comma-cli]
-$ direct-deps tests
+$ uvx direct-deps tests
 Direct Dependencies:
  - pytest
  - runtool
  - tomlkit
  - typer

-# So my [packages] would be
+# So my [project.dependencies] would be:
-  persistent-cache-decorator
-  requests
-  rich
-  setuptools-scm
-  typedfzf
-  typer
+[project]
+dependencies = [
+  "persistent-cache-decorator",
+  "requests",
+  "rich",
+  "setuptools-scm",
+  "typedfzf",
+  "typer",
+]

-# And my [dev-packages] would be, notice that since typer is a main dependency, there is no need to list it in this section.
+# And my [project.optional-dependencies.dev] would be (notice that since typer is a main dependency, there is no need to list it here):
-  pytest
-  runtool
-  tomlkit
+[project.optional-dependencies]
+dev = [
+  "pytest",
+  "runtool",
+  "tomlkit",
+]
 ```

 ## Limitations
 This tool relies on being able to look at the `import <package>` and `from <package> import ...` as
-well as use your virtualenv to find the appropiate package name.
-This means that that anything
+well as use your virtualenv to find the appropriate package name.
+This means that anything
-not imported directly will not appear the the list such as plugins (pytest-cov) and static analysis tools(ruff, pre-commit).
+not imported directly will not appear in the list such as plugins (pytest-cov) and static analysis tools (ruff, pre-commit).

 ## License